yissok/manotes/README.md

         - TAGSONLY: view all notes in this folder

 GRAVE:
+- not enc work
+    - shortcuts
+        - allow new note not enc input flag in middleware shortcut
+        - in main shortcut pick up correct enc/noenc js text based on middleware instruction
+        - add new chunk in thoughts_my%20thought -> NOENC_thoughts_my%20thought / YESENC_thoughts_GHY378ds7F8g7ty==
+        - change handleShortcutInput to accept new chunk
+    - differentiate enc/non enc notes in tree representation
+- convert no enc shtct input to base64
+- fix date of notes not being the date in the name of the file
+- list pass only enc notes
 - github integration
     - upon note take
         - working copy add action in main shortcut